Ryss-D/Ryss-D/README.md

 Mobile developer, Golang wannabe and cyber security enthusiast.
 (Also a python secret lover)
 --------------------------------------------------------------------------------------------

-I have been learning to code from three years, going throught fast passings for so many languages and tecnologies and learning chunks of everything.
+I have been learning to code from four years, going throught fast passings for so many languages and tecnologies and learning chunks of everything.
 </br>
 At present i am focusing my learning on three main programming languages, flutter being a all device inclusive creator \*\*be able deliver code to every device\*\*, golang for be a cool, fast and powerful kid who can control the cloud powers \*\*be able to deliver code to every where\*\* and python to script like a movie hacker and be able to pass two days automating tasks who manually would take 15s for the happiness of code \*\*be able to redignify the human tasks\*\*.
 </br>